Royal finances

 The royal family gets most of its funds from three different sources:

-• Government funding: paid to the royal family each year through the Sovereign Grant, to support official royal duties such as royal visits.
+- Government funding: paid to the royal family each year - since 2012 through the Sovereign Grant - to support official royal duties such as royal visits.

 What government funding does the royal family receive?

 The reigning British monarch receives a sovereign grant from the government each year to support their official duties – such as receptions and garden parties – and to cover running costs – such as for royal travel and building maintenance.
-The monarchy received a sovereign grant of £86.3m in 2021/22, making it the largest declared source of royal income.
+In 2025/26 the sovereign grant is set at £132.1m , making it the largest declared source of royal income.

-The grant is calculated as a proportion of profits from the ‘Crown Estate’, which is a holding of land and properties valued collectively at £15.6bn in 2022.
-The Crown Estate includes almost £8bn of properties in London, particularly the West End, as well as about half the land along the shoreline of England, Wales and Northern Ireland.
-It is owned by whoever is the British monarch at the time.
-64 The Crown Estate, Integrated Annual Report and Accounts 2021/22, 15 June 2022, www.thecrownestate.co.uk/media/4123/the-crown-estate_annual-report_2021-22.pdf
+The grant is calculated as a proportion of profits from the ‘Crown Estate’, which is a holding of land and properties valued collectively at £15.5bn in 2024.
+The Crown Estate includes almost £8bn of properties in London, particularly the West End, as well as about half the land along the shoreline of England, Wales and Northern Ireland, and most of the seabed up to 12 miles out to sea.
+16 The Crown Estate, Annual Report 2023/24, July 2024, www.thecrownestate.co.uk/about-us/annual-report The Crown Estate made a record £1.1bn net profit in 2024 due in part to revenue from leasing land for offshore windfarms.
+As a result the level of the Sovereign Grant has increased by £45.8m in cash terms on the previous year.

-While the figure is reviewed every five years, the Sovereign Grant is normally calculated at 15% of the crown estate profits.
-But to support the refurbishment of Buckingham Palace, the grant was increased in 2017/18 to 25% of profits, with the intention of returning to 15% in 2027/28.
-65 BBC, Queen to receive £6m pay increase from public funds, 27 June 2017, www.bbc.co.uk/news/uk-40412343 And if Crown Estate profits fall, the Treasury are also legally obliged to top up the grant to prevent a fall in value.
+If Crown Estate profits fall, the Treasury are also legally obliged to top up the grant to prevent a fall in value.
 This was the case in 2020.
-66 Forrest A, Queen to receive government ‘bailout’ to top up income after Crown Estate hit by economic slump, The Independent, 24 September 2021, www.independent.co.uk/news/uk/politics/queen-bailout-coronavirus-sovereign-grant-royal-family-b572508.html On top of this income, the royal family also benefit from the Crown Estate by living rent-free in its properties.
+24 Forrest A, Queen to receive government ‘bailout’ to top up income after Crown Estate hit by economic slump, The Independent, 24 September 20210 https://www.independent.co.uk/news/uk/politics/queen-bailout-coronavirus-sovereign-grant-royal-family-b572508.html On top of this income, the royal family also benefit from the Crown Estate by living rent-free in its properties.

 How was the monarch’s income from the government determined in the past?

-In the past, the entire profit of the Crown Estate was considered the property of the monarch, used in part to fund some of the civil service.
-67 The Crown Estate, ‘Our history’, webpage, no date, www.thecrownestate.co.uk/en-gb/about-us/our-history But by 1760, profits had reduced over time and government was mainly funded from tax.
+In the past, the entire profit of the Crown Estate was considered the property of the monarch, used in part to fund some of the civil service. undefined The Crown Estate, ‘Our history’, webpage, no date, www.thecrownestate.co.uk/en-gb/about-us/our-history But by 1760, profits had reduced over time and government was mainly funded from tax.
 George III then reached an agreement with parliament whereby the monarch would no longer be responsible for funding government, and Crown Estate administration and profits would be redirected to the Treasury.
-Since then, the Treasury has paid the royal family an annual income in return.
-68 The Crown Estate, ‘FAQs’, webpage, no date, www.thecrownestate.co.uk/en-gb/resources/faqs/#:~:text=In%201760%2C%20George%20III%20reached,known%20as%20the%20Civil%20List; www.thecrownestate.co.u…
+Since then, the Treasury has paid the royal family an annual income in return. undefined The Crown Estate, ‘Our history’, webpage, no date, www.thecrownestate.co.uk/en-gb/about-us/our-history

 The income paid by government was originally determined by the ‘civil list’ (with the amount of money decided by the Treasury at regular intervals and voted on in parliament) alongside ‘grants-in-aid’, which were provided by government departments for particular purposes such as property maintenance (from the Department for Digital, Culture, Media and Sport and its predecessors) and travel (from the Department for Transport).
 When Queen Elizabeth II succeeded to the throne in 1952, the amount paid through the civil list was £475,000 (data on grants-in-aid are not available this far back).
 This is equivalent to £14m in 2021 prices, although it was fixed in cash terms for 20 years so it was only worth around £7m by 1971 when the cash amount was increased.